• Skip to main content

 2. If the amount remains uncollected even after the Collection Letters service, with your permission, these accounts will be forwarded for Collection calls or to file a Legal Suit to recover your money.
 These are contingency-based services.

-4. An online portal provided by good collection agency allows you to submit debts easily and quickly.
+4. An online portal provided by a good collection agency allows you to submit debts easily and quickly.
 It is recommended to submit an account for the Collection Letters service after the debt has been 60 to 180 days past due.

-5. You should add in your initial “Childcare Center-Parent” contractual agreement that the parent is responsible all costs of debt collection on unpaid bills, not limited to late fees, court fees and the collection agency fees.
+5. You should add in your initial “Childcare Center-Parent” contractual agreement that the parent is responsible for all debt collection costs on unpaid bills, not limited to late fees, court fees and the collection agency fees.
 Even if you do not attempt to recover the amount spent on collections, still a large portion of the money should come back, which otherwise would have been a 100% loss for your daycares.

 7. A collection agency ensures that they comply with collection laws like FDCPA, TCPA, and several state debt collection regulations.